 If you’ve been dealing with breakouts for a while now, chances are you’ve heard the rumor that there may be a link between dairy consumption and inflammatory breakouts.
 And because whey is a byproduct of the cheese production process, it gets the same bad reputation.

 Unfortunately, the answer here isn’t black and white.
-While certain studies have shown a link between whey protein supplements and breakouts, this theory has yet to be 100 percent proven.
+While certain studies have shown a link between whey protein supplements and breakouts, this theory has yet to be 100% proven.
+Researchers can’t definitively say whether protein shakes cause acne.
 “Before you accept whey protein causing breakouts as a hard and fast rule, be aware that acne is a multifactorial condition and has several interrelated causes — dairy intake alone is not the only culprit,” says Dr. Zalka.
 “Furthermore, research suggests that the acne/dairy connection can vary between countries, suggesting that some can tolerate dairy more than others based on nationality and heredity.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.